ailiis/conclusions/README.md

 ### 2.8 Less common codes

-- &#x1F517; code `limitation`:
+- code `limitation`:
-  information about limitations, threats to validity, and the like of the study or its results.
+  &#x1F517;Information about limitations, threats to validity, and the like of the study or its results.
+If seen, typically after `conclusion`.
 - &#x1F517; code `resourcepointer`:
   A reference to a concrete external resource such as a software artifact, materials package, data package, appendix,